sparkflows/sparkflows-docs/docs/databricks/user-guide/writing-tables.rst

 Write to Databricks Tables
 ======================

-Fire Insights enables you to write to Databricks tables with the use of Save Databricks Table processor.
+Sparkflows enables you to write to Databricks tables with the use of Save Databricks Table processor.

 In the workflow, use the processor **SaveDatabricksTable**.
 It will allow you to save data to Databricks tables.